 And that’s it!
 Your new DIY console table is finished.

-In total, it took us about 3-4 hours (plus drying time between the steps) to build this table.
-Using pocket holes made the process really quick and, depending on the condition of the wood you’re using, you might not have to spend quite as much time sanding as we did.
+It took us about 3-4 hours (plus drying time between the steps) to build this table.
+Using pocket holes made the process really quick, and depending on the condition of the wood you’re using, you might not have to spend quite as much time sanding as we did.

 How much does it cost to build a DIY console table?